Business With Purpose

-- Extensive recycling is undertaken at each of the Baillie Lodges properties, with staff separating compostable materials, cardboard and paper, glass, plastic, aluminium and rubbish.
+- Extensive recycling is undertaken, with staff separating compostable materials, cardboard and paper, glass, plastic, aluminium and rubbish.

 - Guest suites are set high above the Mossman River amid the rainforest canopy, with deep verandas and wide doors allowing cool breezes to flow to guest areas, reducing the need for air-conditioning.